-This is the sixth edition (2020) of our standard reference on executive compensation in ESOP companies, now covering director compensation as well.
+This is the seventh edition (2021) of our standard reference on executive and director compensation in ESOP companies.
 The topic raises complex issues, from S corporation anti-abuse rules to ESOP trustee and company board duties.
 There is no simple solution to executive compensation in ESOP companies, of course.
-This book, however, provides a guide to the legal, financial, fiduciary, and tax issues involved with various compensation strategies.
+This book, however, provides an up-to-date guide to the legal, financial, fiduciary, and tax issues involved with various compensation strategies.
 It also provides best-practice guidelines for how to set executive and director pay.
-Chapters cover legal, fiduciary, valuation, and S corporation issues, plus sharing equity and using compensation studies.
-In addition to updates to existing chapters, a new chapter in the sixth edition is devoted to compensation for outside board members.
-The final chapter then provides a detailed report on the NCEO's 2019 survey of executive and board director compensation in ESOP companies, while also pulling in complementary information from the 2016 NCEO executive compensation survey.
+Chapters 1 through 7 cover legal, fiduciary, valuation, and S corporation issues, plus sharing equity and using compensation studies.
+Chapter 8 covers compensation for board members, drawing from the 2021 NCEO corporate governance survey.
+The final chapter then provides a detailed report on the NCEO's 2020 survey of executive compensation in ESOP companies, while also pulling in complementary information from the 2016 NCEO survey.
 The combined data provide a detailed picture of the forms and size of compensation being used in ESOP companies.

 Table of Contents

 1. Overview of Executive Compensation for ESOP Companies

 3. Fiduciary Issues for Trustees Regarding Corporate Governance and Executive Compensation

 4. Sharing Equity with Key Employees and Directors in ESOP Companies

 9. Findings from the NCEO’s ESOP Executive Compensation Surveys

 From chapter 1, "Overview of Executive Compensation for ESOP Companies"